Tear gas, locked gates led to Indonesian soccer stampede, spectators say

 Some spectators said at least three exits at Kanjuruhan Stadium were locked on Saturday night, leading to a crush and stampede.
 Most of the deaths were near the stadium's Gate 13, one of those locked, some people said.

-Albertus Wahyu, a commissioner with the national police commission watchdog, said on Tuesday that some exits were locked but it was unclear who had locked them and why.
+Albertus Wahyurudhanto, a commissioner with the national police commission watchdog, said on Tuesday that some exits were locked but it was unclear who had locked them and why.
+He said there were no orders for tear gas to be used.

-A director from PT Liga Indonesia, the domestic soccer league, said he was unable to respond to queries given an investigation was ongoing.
-A spokesperson from Arema FC was not immediately available for comment.
+A director from PT Liga Indonesia, the domestic soccer league, declined to comment as an investigation was ongoing.
+An Arema FC spokesperson was not immediately available for comment.

 Spokespeople for the national and East Java police declined to answer questions on the security measures but on Monday, 10 officers were suspended pending an investigation.